 But your inability to find any “sweet spots” in JetBlue's non-existent award chart doesn't mean there are no good JetBlue point redemptions.
 With fixed-value currencies, if cash fares are cheap, award prices also are cheap.

 JetBlue also offers one of the best domestic business-class products available.
 If you're keen to try JetBlue Mint, you can find some great deals for points redemptions.
-For example, you can book this Seattle to Boston itinerary in JetBlue Mint for only 44,000 points.
+For example, you can book this Boston to Seattle itinerary in JetBlue Mint for only 42,700 points.

-At a purchase rate of 1.85¢ per point, you'd pay $814 for the points plus $5.60 in taxes and fees.
-That may sound fairly reasonable — until you realize that the cash rate for the same flight is just $487.
+At a purchase rate of 1.43¢ per point, you'd pay around $610 for the points plus $5.60 in taxes and fees.
+This might seem like a solid deal — until you realize that the cash rate for the same flight is only $543!

 In this case, it makes much more sense to buy the flight outright than to buy JetBlue points for this redemption.
 However, if you have almost enough JetBlue points for an award redemption, it could make sense to top off your account with a purchase.